If you don’t shoot as often as you’d like, why don’t you shoot more often?

 Almost every time I try to talk to people about reloading, I could see the anxiety behind finding the supplies, learning how to do it, and calculating the perceived risk in handloading.

 This blog is going to give you the knowledge and understanding that everyone needs in order to start reloading their own .45 ACP.
 The only way to be proficient over time is to train at least every month (I try for every 2 weeks) with your pistols.

-The only way most of us could afford to shoot thousands of rounds per week is to reload our own ammo.
 Not only will it save you money, but you’ll be able to customize your loads to fully optimize your pistol.